masgalascharles/Dream-Journal-Analyzer/README.md

 ## How It Works
 ### 1. Generate embeddings
-Each dream entry is converted into a 768-dimensional vector using the `all-mpnet-base-v2` SentenceTransformer model.
+Each dream entry is converted into a 768-dimensional semantic embedding using the `all-mpnet-base-v2` SentenceTransformer model.
 ### 2. Similarities Matrix
 Cosine similarity is calculated between each pair of dreams and stored in a matrix.
 ### 3. Clustering